-CAT 305 SOUND DESIGN II: AUDIO FOR VIDEO II
+CAT 305 SOUND DESIGN II: AUDIO FOR VIDEO II\ (Formerly CAT287)

-(Formerly CAT287)

-A continuation of the first semester, this course is focused on longer, more in-depth work.
+A continuation of the first semester, this course is focused on longer more in-depth work is focused on longer, more in-depth work.
 Through individual development as well as group projects, students will gain insight into the experience of working on a production team that will carry into the workplace.
 Further discussion of aesthetics and the role of sound in our visual world and sound and music in media will be explored.
 0.5 c.u.